EOSC-synergy/mypipline.sqaaas/README.md

 #### Command _init_

-Before you are ready to start the analysis you need to create the configuration file that is by default named _hifis-surveyval.yml_.
+Before you start the analysis you may want to change the defaults of the configuration variables.
-You can do that initially by issuing the _init_ command:
+In order to do so, you can create a configuration file that is named _hifis-surveyval.yml_ by issuing the _init_ command:

 ```shell script
 hifis-surveyval init
 ```

-This file contains information of the following type:
+This file contains the following information:

 ```
 METADATA: metadata/meta.yml